turnspike/ninjarc/README.md

 # Why?

 Get In And Get Out of some random server with color and comfort.
 Zero dependencies to install.
 No plugins.
+The only external tool used is [fuzzy-finder](https://github.com/junegunn/fzf/), which is portable.

 This is an experiment in minimalism as a response to my previous [plugin-heavy, super customized workflow](https://github.com/turnspike/aetherwolf).
-Using every plugin under the sun made me feel like a tacticool mallninja.
+Using every plugin under the sun was like unto a tacticool mallninja.

 Another goal is to minimise friction when using Vim mode in various IDEs such as [Spacemacs](http://spacemacs.org) and [Atom](https://atom.io), which don't necessarily have particular Vim plugins available.

-The only external tool used is [fuzzy-finder](https://github.com/junegunn/fzf/), which is portable.

 # Philosophy